 A qualified chartered accountant, Jeremy has a background in manufacturing, international trade and agriculture.
 He is married to Janet, a GP and university senior lecturer, and lives in Keele, Staffordshire.

 From 1989 to 2000, he and his family lived in Tanzania where he worked in the coffee industry.
 On returning to the UK, he worked assisting smallholder farmers in East Africa, until his election to Parliament in 2010.
 He believes in tackling poverty through enterprise and job creation and founded Equity for Africa (www.equityforafrica.org) which provides equity-type funding for small businesses.
 In 2010 he helped to establish the charity Stafford Works, which promotes apprenticeships, job creation and entrepreneurship in Stafford constituency.

-He has served on the Independent Monitoring Board of a Young Offenders Institution and as a school governor; assists a local church youth group and enjoys playing and writing music, football, cricket, badminton and hill walking in the little spare time he has.
+Outside his work, Jeremy has served on the Independent Monitoring Board of a Young Offenders Institution and as a school governor; assists a local church youth group and enjoys playing and writing music, football, cricket, badminton and hill walking in the little spare time he has.